 If you want to learn more about a particular dog, the best way is to submit the Online Adoption application and inquire about the dog in the comments section.
 This way, we can evaluate your needs and see if the dog of interest to you will be the best match.

 To adopt a Golden, NGRR requests an adoption donation at the time of placement.
 The adoption fee may vary based on the age of the Golden, but the range is $400-$650.
-Your money helps us support our rising veterinary costs per dog, which remain significantly greater than the requested adoption fee.
-Adoption fees for senior dogs (i.e., over 10 years old) and special needs Goldens may be evaluated and adjusted for special cases.
+Your donation helps us offset our rising veterinary costs per dog, which remain significantly higher than the requested adoption fee.
+Adoption fees for senior families adopting senior dogs (i.e., over 10 years old) and special needs Goldens may be evaluated and adjusted for special cases.

 Please allow up to 30 days for a volunteer to contact you, either by telephone or email.
 If you do not hear from us, you may leave us a voicemail at 650-665-0964.